ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/bundles/compression.markdown

 To activate compression server-wide, just add the `Compression` to the `Raven/ActiveBundles` configuration in the global configuration file or set up a new database with compression bundle turned on, using API or the Studio.

+{NOTE:Important}
+Any bundle which is not added to ActiveBundles list, will not be active, even if it is built-in or the relevant assembly is in the `Plugins` directory.
+{NOTE/}

 More on how to create a database with compression enabled using the Studio [here](../../studio/walkthroughs/how-to-setup-compression).

 {CODE compression_1@Server\Bundles\Compression.cs /}